flatironinstitute/sciware/17_FICluster/main.md

 ## Slurm Tip \#1: Estimating Resource Requirements

 - How to estimate resource requirements:
   1. Guess based on your knowledge of the program.
-Think about the sizes of big arrays and any files being read.
+Think about the sizes of big arrays and any files being read
   1. Run a test job
   1. Check the actual usage of the test job with:\
   `seff -j <jobid>`